DiscoRiver/chonk/README.md

-# go-chonk
+# chonk
 *Injects/Extracts chunk data in PNG images.*

 ## Description

-go-chonk will inject a payload into a PNG image, with the chunkType "puNK".
+chonk will inject a payload into a PNG image, with the chunkType "puNK".
 Payload can be encrypted by supplying a file containing a 32-byte key.
 A warning will be displayed when attempting to use an unencrypted payload.

 A PNG image that has been injected into using this program can be decrypted by supplying the PNG file, and a file containing the same 32-byte key.